GregoryShen/00-Python/007 错误调试/官网logging.md

 In Python 3.2 and later, the behavior is as follows:

-* The event is output using a ‘handler of last resort’, stored in `logging.lastResort`.
-This internal handler is not associated with any logger, and acts like a `StreamHandler` which writes the event description message to the current value of `sys.stderr` (therefore respecting any redirections which may be in effect).
+* The event is output using a ‘handler of <u>last resort</u>[^3]’, stored in `logging.lastResort`.
+This internal handler is not associated with any logger, and acts like a `StreamHandler` which writes the event description message to the current value of `sys.stderr` (therefore respecting any redirections which may be <u>in effect</u>[^4]).
 No formatting is done on the message - just the bare event description message is printed.
 The handler’s level is set to `WARNING`, so all events at this and greater severities will be output.

 To obtain the pre-3.2 behavior, `logging.lastResort` can be set to `None`.

 ### Configuring Logging for a Library

 When developing a library which uses logging, you should take care to document how the library uses logging - for example, the names of loggers used.
-Some consideration also needs to be given to its logging configuraion.
+Some consideration also needs to be given to its logging configuration.
 If the using application does not use logging, and library code makes logging calls, then (as described in the previous section) events of severity WARNING and greater will be printed to `sys.stderr`.
 This is regarded as the best default behavior.

 If for some reason you don’t want these messages printed in the absence of any logging configuration, you can attach a do-nothing handler to the top-level logger for your library.
 This avoids the message being printed, since a handler will always be found for the library’s events: it just doesn’t produce any output.
-If the library user configures logging for application use, presumably that configuration will add some handlers, and if levels are sutiably configured then logging calls made in library code will send output to those handlers, as normal.
+If the library user configures logging for application use, presumably that configuration will add some handlers, and if levels are suitably configured then logging calls made in library code will send output to those handlers, as normal.

 A do-nothing handler is included in the logging package: `NullHandler` (since Python 3.1).
 An instance of this handler could be added to the top-level logger of the logging namespace used by the library (if you want to prevent your library’s logged events being output to `sys.stderr` in the absence of logging configuration).
-If all logging by a library foo is done using loggers with names matching `foo.x`, `foo.x.y`, etc. then the code:
+If all logging by a library *foo* is done using loggers with names matching `foo.x`, `foo.x.y`, etc. then the code:

 ```python
 import logging
 logging.getLogger('foo').addHandler(logging.NullHandler())
 ```

 should have the desired effect.
-If an organisation produces a number of libraries, then the logger name specified can be ‘orgname.foo’ rather than just ‘foo’.
+If an organization produces a number of libraries, then the logger name specified can be ‘`orgname.foo`’ rather than just ‘foo’.

 > Note: It is strongly advised that you do not add any handlers other than `NullHandler` to your library’s loggers.
 This is because the configuration of handlers is the prerogative of the application developer who uses your library.
 The application developer knows their target audience and what handlers are most appropriate for their application: if you add handlers ‘under the hood’, you might will interfere with their ability to carry out unit tests and deliver logs which suit their requirements.